How to Set Stretch Goals and then Achieve It

 What is a stretch goal?

-Google founders Larry and Sergey had a secret room in which they used to go and meet Elon Musk.
-They would brainstorm crazy ideas in a safe environment, without interruption or fear of failure.
-One of the key aspects of this process is to schedule the time to create the space both in your calendar and then in your mind.
+Did you know that Google founders Larry and Sergey had a secret room that they used to go and meet Elon Musk in.
+They would brainstorm crazy ideas in a safe environment without interruption or fear failure.
+One of the key aspects in this process is to actually schedule the time to create the space both in your calendar and then in your mind.

-Your challenge is to set aside 30-60 minutes in your own “secret room” for some big thinking to create a stretch goal you would like to achieve in the next three months.
+Your challenge is to set aside 30-60 minutes in your own secret room for some “big thinking” to create stretch goals that you would like to achieve in the next 3 months?

 Just remember that there is a delicate balance when setting this type of goal.
-Make the task too difficult, and you’ll give up quickly because it just won’t feel achievable to you.
+Make the task too difficult and you will give up quickly because it just won’t feel achievable to you.
 The same if it’s too easy.
-We’ve covered this before, but it also helps if it’s a S.M.A.R.T. goal.
+We’ve covered this before but it also helps if it’s a SMART goal.

 - Specific – target a specific area for improvement.

 - Measurable – quantify or at least suggest an indicator of progress.